 Students earn their degree over the course of four academic semesters and three summer residencies, completing a total of 60 credit hours of coursework, including 12 dedicated to the thesis.
 Other courses center on writing feature–length screenplays, creating narratives, and writing TV pilots.
 Students who wish to add an additional concentration may do so by taking 30 credits of coursework within that secondary area.

-Western Colorado State University is regionally accredited by the Higher Learning Commission (HLC).
+Western State Colorado University is regionally accredited by the Higher Learning Commission (HLC).

 6. National University